-The Transplantation Biology Research Center (TBRC) Laboratories in the Center for Transplantation Sciences (CTS) at Massachusetts General Hospital comprises two laboratories, the Genetic Engineering Laboratory and the Organ Transplantation Tolerance and Xenotransplantation Laboratory.
+The Transplantation Biology Research Center (TBRC Labs) Laboratories in the Center for Transplantation Sciences (CTS) at Massachusetts General Hospital comprises two laboratories, the Genetic Engineering Laboratory and the Organ Transplantation Tolerance and Xenotransplantation Laboratory.

 These laboratories utilize partially inbred miniature swine as preclinical large animal models in allotransplantation studies.
-Three herds of miniature swine homozygous for different sets of histocompatibility antigens at the major histocompatibility complex (MHC) have been developed by David H. Sachs, MD, Scientific Director of the CTS, over the past 40 years.
+Three herds of miniature swine homozygous for different sets of histocompatibility antigens at the major histocompatibility complex (MHC) have been developed by David H. Sachs, MD, former director of the TBRC.
 These animals show many similarities to human beings, both immunologically and physiologically, facilitating their potential use both as a model for allotransplantation studies and as xenograft donors.

 David H. Sachs, MD